axoflow/axosyslog-core-docs/content/filterx/function-reference.md

 By default, the delimiter is the comma (`delimiter=","`), the `columns` and `default_value` are empty.

-If the `columns` option is set, {{< product >}} checks that the number of entries in the input data matches the number of columns.
-If there are fewer entries, it adds the `default_value` to the missing entries.
+If the `columns` option is set, {{< product >}} checks that the number of fields or entries in the input data matches the number of columns.
+If there are fewer items, it adds the `default_value` to the missing entries.

 ## format_kv {#format-kv}